compulim/use-schema-org-action/README.md

 # `use-schema-org-action`

-React hook for handling logics of [Schema.org actions](https://schema.org/docs/actions.html).
+React hook for handling logics and constraint validations of [Schema.org actions](https://schema.org/docs/actions.html).

 ## Background

 Schema.org actions is a way to [describe the capability to perform an action and how that capability can be exercised](https://schema.org/docs/actions.html).
-Performing the action contains multiple steps:
+Performing the action requires multiple steps:

-1. Picks properties from the action and creates a request object
-1. Validates the request against input constraints
+1. Validates the action against input [constraints](https://schema.org/docs/actions.html#part-4)
-1. Extracts named properties from the action and creates a list of variables for variable expansion (as described in [RFC 6570 URI Template](https://www.rfc-editor.org/rfc/rfc6570))
+1. Extracts named input properties from the action and forms a list of variables to support [RFC 6570 URI Template](https://www.rfc-editor.org/rfc/rfc6570) variable expansion
-1. Marks the action as active
+1. Marks the action as [active](https://schema.org/docs/actions.html#part-1)
-1. Performs the action
+1. Performs the action asynchronously
+1. Validates the action result against output [constraints](https://schema.org/docs/actions.html#part-4)
-1. Marks the action as completed or failed
+1. Marks the action as [completed or failed](https://schema.org/docs/actions.html#part-1)
-1. Validates the response against output constraints
-1. Merges the response back into the action
+1. If successful, merges the output variables back into the action via named output properties

-This package wraps all these steps as a React hook.
+This package wraps all these steps as a React hook, including HTML-compatible constraint validation.

 ## Demo